mondeja/mdpo/README.md

 <p align="center">
 Complies with <a href="https://spec.commonmark.org/">CommonMark Specification</a>
 <a href="https://spec.commonmark.org/0.29">v0.29</a> and
-<a href="https://spec.commonmark.org/0.30">v0.30</a>, supporting some
+<a href="https://spec.commonmark.org/0.30">v0.30</a>, supporting additional features.
-additional features.
 </p>

 ## Status